Token System Design

 ↑ Properties in the button component

 I created a flexible filter component to help users navigate large sets of transaction data.
 When a user selects options from the dropdown menu, the trigger transforms into a blue tag that displays the selection and a count for additional items.
-This design provides immediate confirmation of active filters and allows users to clear their selection with a single click without having to reopen the menu.
+This design provides immediate confirmation of active filters and allows users to clear their selection with a single click.

 ↑ Filter component